bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 Notes ...

-* Can have one key, or Top and Second Level.
+* Can have one key or Top and Second Level.
 * Mappings use the `!FindInMap` intrinsic function.
 * Common use-case: Retrieve AMI for given region and architecture.
 * Improve Template Portability.